MiG-23 model in 1/32 scale of TRUMPETER CHINA

-a Mig-23UB two seater (in former DDR) and a MF "HELL FIGHTER" scheme which I photographed at Kbely
+MiG-23UB two seater (in former DDR) and the MF "HELL FIGHTER" scheme which I photographed at Kbely

 MORE INFO ON

 The devil on

 the tail lost nearly all its red paint.

 a MiG-23 MF Flogger, which has the longer finbase and some smaller